True Blue Software

 Merge Types

 Most often, when changes are copied from one snapshot to another, no merge will be necessary because an item will be changed in only one snapshot.
 That change will be copied automatically without conflict.
-Only when the same attribute is modified independently in two or more snapshots will a conflict occur.
-These parallel changes, or variants, require manual resolution.
+Only when the same attribute is modified in different ways in two or more snapshots will a conflict occur.
+These parallel changes require manual resolution.
 Parallel changes to all attributes other than file content can be resolved directly during the copy between snapshots.
 Parallel file content changes are merged using a variation of the check out, edit (merge), check in process used for normal content changes, though much of the task is automated.

 Content Merging

 When parallel changes are applied to the content of a file, one can choose one of the revisions to keep, or one can, for text files, merge the changes together to create a new, merged revision.
-In SnapshotCM, the results of a content merge are always stored in a file in a workspace, which can then be verified and modified as necessary before the results are checked in to a snapshot.
+In SnapshotCM, the results of a content merge are always stored in a file in a workspace, which can then be verified and modified further as necessary before the merged result is checked in to a snapshot.
 Parallel changes can occur in two different scenarios discussed next.

 Merge From a Snapshot into a Workspace